GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/0-bootstrap/README.md

 - creating additional log sinks to capture more logs
 - changing the destination of captured logs

-By default, all logs are exported to Bigquery, but FAST can create sinks to Cloud Logging Buckets, GCS, or PubSub.
+By default, all logs are exported to a log bucket, but FAST can create sinks to BigQuery, GCS, or PubSub.

 If you need to capture additional logs, please refer to GCP's documentation on [scenarios for exporting logging data](https://cloud.google.com/architecture/exporting-stackdriver-logging-for-security-and-access-analytics), where you can find ready-made filter expressions for different use cases.